 Alongside renewables development, improving energy efficiency is also crucial in order to make the energy transition a success.
-This applies to private households just as much to industrial companies and local authorities.
+This applies to private households just as much as to industrial companies and municipalities.
 The German Government has in fact set out clear energy efficiency targets.
-By 2020, Germany is to cut its primary energy consumption by 20% compared to 2008.
-During the same period, greenhouse gas emissions are to be cut by 40% compared to 1990.
+By 2050, Germany is to cut its primary energy consumption by 50% compared to 2008.

-In order to improve their energy performance, citizens, companies and local authorities need to know where there is scope for doing so.
+In order to improve their energy performance, citizens, companies and municipalities need to know where there is scope for doing so.
 The first area of focus within the National Action Plan on Energy Efficiency is therefore on providing information and advice on energy efficiency.

 The second area of focus is on promoting targeted investment in energy efficiency and on doing so in innovative ways.
 The scope of the CO2 Building Modernisation Programme (KfW funding for energy-efficient construction and retrofitting) has been widened and its funding envelope increased.
 The NAPE also includes various funding programmes to improve energy efficiency in companies.
 The funding programmes for companies have been packaged and updated in the funding package for processes and facilities entitled “Federal funding for energy efficiency in commerce”, which envisages not only the customary funding in the form of grants, but also auctions for funding for energy efficiency measures.